vogler75/winccua-graphql-client/README.md

 It is a Custom Web Control to get access to GraphQL servers.

 In the "GraphQL-Client-Demo" example [Hasura.io](https://hasura.io) is used to get access to a PostgreSQL database.

+In the second screen we send questions to OpenAI ChatGPT and display the result.
+The Custom Web Control can also be used for REST API's with Content-Type: "application/json".
+Instead of setting the "Query" property you have to set your request body at the "Content" property.

 See the example TIA V18 project.

 ## PostgreSQL Table
 ```